-From Monsoon to marine productivity in the Arabian Sea: insights from glacial and interglacial climates
+From Monsoon to marine productivity in the Arabian Sea : insights from glacial and interglacial climates

-Priscilla Le Mézo1, Luc Beaufort2, Laurent Bopp1, Pascale Braconnot1, and Masa Kageyama1 1LSCE/IPSL, UMR 8112 - CEA/CNRS/UVSQ, Centre CEA-Saclay, Orme des Merisiers, 91191 Gif-sur-Yvette, France 2CEREGE, UMR 7330, CNRS-IRD-Aix Marseille Université, Av.
-Louis Philibert, BP80, 13545 Aix en Provence, France

-Correspondence to: Priscilla Le Mézo (priscilla.le-mezo@lsce.ipsl.fr)
+Priscilla Le Mézo, Luc Beaufort, Laurent Bopp, Pascale Braconnot, and Masa Kageyama LSCE/IPSL, UMR 8112 - CEA/CNRS/UVSQ, Centre CEA-Saclay, Orme des Merisiers, 91191 Gif-sur-Yvette, France CEREGE, UMR 7330, CNRS-IRD-Aix Marseille Université, Av.
+Louis Philibert, BP80, 13545 Aix en Provence, France Correspondence to: Priscilla Le Mézo (priscilla.le-mezo@lsce.ipsl.fr)

 Abstract.
 The current-climate Indian monsoon is known to boost biological productivity in the Arabian Sea.
 This paradigm has been extensively used to reconstruct past monsoon variability from paleo-proxies indicative of changes in surface productivity.
 Here, we test this paradigm by simulating changes in marine primary productivity for 8 contrasted climates from the last glacial-interglacial cycle.
-We show that there is no straightforward correlation between boreal summer productivity of the western and central Arabian Sea and summer monsoon strength across the different simulated climates.
-Locally, productivity is fueled by nutrient supply driven by Ekman dynamics depending on both wind stress and.
-Upward transport of nutrients is modulated by a combination of alongshore wind stress intensity, which drives coastal upwelling, and by a positive wind stress curl .
-In our simulations, a stronger monsoon with intensified wind stress on the Arabian Sea can lead to either increased or reduced productivity depending on the exact ocean surface on which increased wind stress and a positive to the west of jet axis resulting in upward Ekman pumping.
-On the East of the jet axis there is however a strong downward Ekman pumping due to a negative wind stress curlare acting.
-The effects of winds onto the ocean are modulated.
+We show that there is no straightforward correlation between boreal summer productivity of the

+- 5 Arabian Sea and summer monsoon strength across the different simulated climates.
+Locally, productivity is fueled by nutrient supply driven by Ekman dynamics.
+Upward transport of nutrients is modulated by a combination of alongshore wind stress intensity, which drives coastal upwelling, and by a positive wind stress curl to the west of jet axis resulting in upward Ekman pumping.
+On the East of the jet axis there is however a strong downward Ekman pumping due to a negative wind stress curl.
 Consequently, changes in coastal alongshore stress/curl depend both on the jet intensity and position.
-The jet position is constrained by the Indian summer monsoon intensity and pattern(e.g. position of the low-level jet over the Arabian Sea) pattern, which in turn are driven by the orbital is influenced by the astronomical parameters and the ice sheet cover.
-The orbital The astronomical parameters are indeed shown to impact wind stress intensity in the Arabian Sea through large scale changes in the meridional gradient of upper tropospheric temperature.
-But both the orbital-astronomical parameters and the ice sheets affect the pattern of wind stress curl through the position of the sea level depression barycentre over the monsoon region (20°W-150°W, 30°S-60°N).
-The combined changes in monsoon intensity and pattern lead to some higher glacial productivity during the summer season, in agreement with some paleo-productivity reconstructions.
+The jet position is - 10 constrained by the Indian summer monsoon pattern, which in turn is influenced by the astronomical parameters and the ice sheet cover.
+The astronomical parameters are indeed shown to impact wind stress intensity in the Arabian Sea through large scale changes in the meridional gradient of upper tropospheric temperature.
+But both the astronomical parameters and the ice sheets affect the pattern of wind stress curl through the position of the sea level depression barycentre over the monsoon region (20°W-150°W, 30°S-60°N).
+The combined changes in monsoon intensity and pattern lead to some higher glacial productivity - 15 during the summer season, in agreement with some paleo-productivity reconstructions.

-20 1 Introduction
+1 Introduction